V. Y. Mudimbe: Work

 Mudimbe's work is considered as highly influential for African studies, notably for his major book The Invention of Africa (1988).
 His writings transformed the intellectual history of Africa by challenging the dominant historic reconstruction of Greek philosophy which according to him was racialised.
 The influence of Mudimbe's writings for African studies was compared to that of Edward Said's book Orientalism for postcolonial studies.
 Mudimbe showed that without critiquing the epistemologies which were the basis of the discourses about Africa, critical approaches can become fruitless.
 He received the Herskovits Award given by African Studies Association in 1989.

 Mudimbe focused most closely on phenomenology, structuralism, mythical narratives, and the practice and use of language.
 As a professor, he taught courses on these topics, as well as on ancient Greek cultural geography.

-The University of Lubumbashi, where the Mudimbe Library was established.

 The University of Lubumbashi has built a library called “Mudimbe Library” where the works of Valentin-Yves Mudimbe can be consulted.

 Death

-Mudimbe died in North Carolina, United States on 22 April 2025, at the age of 83.
+Mudimbe died in Chapel Hill, North Carolina, United States on 22 April 2025, at the age of 83.